hackorama/thamburutronica/src/microcontroller/README.md

 ## Memory handling notes

-As new features were added (Wi-Fi, clock chimes etc.) had to make some changes to fit everything into the microcontroller memory.
+As new features were added (Wi-Fi, clock chimes etc.) had to make some changes to fit everything into the limited microcontroller memory.

 Pi Pico W has only `264kB` RAM and `2MB` Flash storage.

-- Removed non-essential features saving module import memory use
+- Removed non-essential features saving module import memory usage
   - Logging with logging file handler, switched to simple console prints
   - Debug use of on-board buttons and neo pixel
   - Multi channel audio mixer
 - Switch to memory and cpu efficient `wave` files instead of `mp3` files
-  - The space non-efficient `wave` files are on the external SD card
+  - The space non-efficient `wave` files are on the SD card and not on the on-board flash storage
-- Late import of modules, aggressive periodic gc collection
+- Late lazy import of modules, aggressive periodic gc collection
-- Prefer bools/ints over strings, no object allocations in the event loop
+- No object allocations in the event loop, prefer bools/ints over strings
 - Compile to memory efficient `.mpy` files when deploying
-- Audio LED visual effects made optional to reduce system load
+- Audio LED visual effects were made optional to reduce system load

-On top of the memory constrain issues the system load caused audio playback quality issues.
+On top of the memory pressure issues the cpu load caused audio playback quality issues.
-The system load was affected by simultaneous processing - log writes and audio file reads from same SD card storge, LED visual effects, system event checks on GPIO pins, wi-fi polling.
+The cpu load was caused by simultaneous processing of - log writes and audio file reads from same SD card storge, LED visual effects, event checks on GPIO pins, Wi-Fi polling.

-The log writes to the SD card (added to debug memory issues) were removed since this with memory issues caused SD card corruptions during hard reset to recover hanging system.
+The log writes to the SD card (which were added to debug memory issues) were removed since the increased cpu load along with memory pressure caused random system hangs.
-And the audio files on the SD card were changed to read only mode to prevent corruptions during hard reset.
+The audio files on the SD card were changed to read only mode to prevent file corruptions during hard reset after a hang.
+A storage sanity check was added to detect any file corruptions on system start.

 ## TODO